jundalisay/spblist/content/en/research/marx/capital/chapter-3/section-1.md

 66. “What money is more than of absolute necessity for a Home Trade, is dead stock ... and brings no profit to that country it’s kept in, but as it is transported in trade, as well as imported.”
 (John Bellers, “Essays,” p.
 13.)
 “What if we have too much coin?
 We may melt down the heaviest and turn it into the splendour of plate, vessels or utensils of gold or silver, or send it out as a commodity, where the same is wanted or desired; or let it out at interest, where interest is high.”
 (W. Petty=  “Quantulumcunque,” p.
 39.)
 “Money is but the fat of the Body Politick, whereof too much doth as often hinder its agility, as too little makes it sick ... as fat lubricates the motion of the muscles, feeds in want of victuals, fills up the uneven cavities, and beautifies the body; so doth money in the state quicken its action, feeds from abroad in time of dearth at home, evens accounts ... and beautifies the whole; altho more especially the particular persons that have it in plenty.”
 (W. Petty, “Political Anatomy of Ireland,” p.
 14.)

-Transcribed by Zodiac
-Html Markup by Stephen Baird (1999)

-Next=  Chapter Four=  The General Formula for Capital

-Capital Volume One - Index
  -->